 Tip For Setting Up A Practice Station

-Let's be honest, golf is difficult.
-It takes practice, practice and more practice to improve your game.
-But, practice also makes permanent so you want to be sure you are putting in the (right) work every time you hit the range.
+It takes practice, practice, and more practice to improve your game, but practice also makes permanent.
+That’s why you want to be sure you are putting in the right work every time you hit the range or the green.
+Our practice station tips will help you find the best way to practice your swing, whether you're working on your drive, approach shots, or short game.

 Luckily for members of Superstition Mountain Golf & Country Club, our team of golf pros offer a range of golf instruction opportunities for novice to scratch golfers and everyone in between.